NorthenCat/Vision-OCR-Python--n8n-Automation-Tools/readme.md

 1. Change the WEBHOOK_URL to your current WEBHOOK URL N8N

-For n8n template, please contact: faldzddi@gmail.com
+For n8n template, please contact: firstweb.id@gmail.com

 ## License

 MIT License

-Copyright (c) 2023 KK-OCR
+Copyright (c) 2025 FirstWeb

 Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the "Software"), to deal